 Want the best of VICE News straight to your inbox?
 Sign up here.

-Rather than taking his knee off his neck, Chauvin responded by saying: “Then stop talking, stop yelling, it takes a heck of a lot of oxygen to talk.”
+Rather than taking his knee off Floyd's neck, Chauvin responded by saying, “Then stop talking, stop yelling.
+It takes a heck of a lot of oxygen to talk.”

 The harrowing details of Floyd’s final moments were revealed in 82 pages of transcripts from body camera footage that were filed in court and made public on Wednesday.

-Cell phone footage captured by a passer-by showed Chauvin kneeling on Floyd’s neck as the 47-year-old repeated several times that he couldn’t breathe.
+Cell phone footage captured by a passerby showed Chauvin kneeling on Floyd’s neck as he repeated several times that he couldn’t breathe.
 That footage sparked anger and outrage across the U.S. and around the globe, igniting a global Black Lives Matter movement.

 But the transcript offers an even more graphic picture of Floyd’s final moments, during which he pleaded with the police officers, who had arrested him for allegedly using a forged $20 note to buy cigarettes.